DavidJoseckDavidgithub/alx-low_level_programming/0x09-static_libraries/README.md

         4. Create main.h file....inside include all the prototypes
         5. Create _putchar.c file
         6. Include a main.c file
-        7. Using vi create all the 20 .c files with their respective code s
+        7. Using vi create all the 20 .c files with their respective functional code s
         8. Using gcc -c *.c covert all .c files to static objects.
-        9. Using ar rcs libmy.a to create the libmy.a file library
+        9. Using ar rcs libmy.a to create the libmy.a library
         10. Do the ar rcs libmy.a *.c to move every .o files to your library
         11. Run ar -t libmy.a to list all your .o files
         12. Run nm libmy.a to display everything as given in the task
-        13. Git add -all
+        13. Git add -all or git add .
         14. Git commit -m 'message'
         15. Git push